-Born and raised in Milan, where she graduated in Architecture, Caterina Crepax has dedicated the last 20 years to her artistic career to paper and to the conservation of the artistic heritage of her father: Guido Crepax - the famous cartoonist who created the character of Valentina in 1965-.
-Caterina has collaborated with renowned designers such as Alessandro Mendini or Roberto Cavalli, with whom she organized a number of important exhibition and shows.
+Born and raised in Milan, where she graduated in Architecture, Caterina Crepax has dedicated the last 20 years to her artistic career to paper and to the conservation of the artistic heritage of her father: Guido Crepax, the famous cartoonist who created the character of Valentina in 1965.
+Caterina has collaborated with renowned designers such as Alessandro Mendini or Roberto Cavalli, with whom she organized a number of important exhibitions and shows.
 She is also a lecturer at the Faculty of Architecture, Fine Arts and Design of Milan.

 ARTWORK STYLE & PHILOSOPHY